California Gov. Newsom Lays Out Framework To Address Homelessness

 He kicked off the year with a proposal to direct $1.4 billion of the state budget to pay for rent subsidies, board and care homes, health services and affordable housing, and then went on a statewide tour of emergency shelters and mental health care centers.
 And he started distributing the first two dozen of 100 former FEMA trailers and tents to provide immediate housing for people experiencing homelessness.

-On Wednesday, Newsom said the state would make available 286 state-owed properties such as vacant lots, fairgrounds, armories and other state buildings for potential shelter options that local governments can use for free.
+On Wednesday, Newsom said the state would make available 286 state-owned properties such as vacant lots, fairgrounds, armories and other state buildings for potential shelter options that local governments can use for free.

 To speed up construction of affordable housing and shelters, Newsom said he would like to bypass state environmental reviews, which are sometimes used to block and delay projects.
 He also urged the Legislature to reform land use laws to eliminate delays on affordable housing projects around transit hubs and downtown areas.